 Signs That Your Wound is Infected

 When it comes to daily life, cuts and scrapes are normal.
 Ultimately, most small wounds can be treated at home.
 However, sometimes, you may need medical attention for an injury in Fort Worth, TX.
-The urgent care doctors at University Urgent Care are board-certified in emergency medicine and have years of experience helping patients with wound treatment.
+The ER doctors at University Urgent Care have years of experience helping patients with wound treatment.
 We are open seven days a week, and no appointment is necessary.
 We can treat lacerations, cuts, or animal bites.
 It’s important to treat a wound so that there is minimal scarring, and no infection develops.
 We can inform you about the prevention of wound infection and the signs of infected cuts at your visit to our urgent care facility.